gpuweb/WSL/Spec/source/index.rst

 draw calls, different shader types, or different invocations of the same shader, may execute on independent processors.

-A WSL string passes through the following stages of processing before it is executed:
+A WHLSL string passes through the following stages of processing before it is executed:

 #.
 Tokenization
 #.
 Parsing
 #.
 Validation

-Once a WSL string passes all the validation checks, it is then available to be used in a draw call or dispatch call.
-A WSL string contains zero or more shaders, and each shader is of a specific shader type.
+Once a WHLSL string passes all the validation checks, it is then available to be used in a draw call or dispatch call.
+A WHLSL string contains zero or more shaders, and each shader is of a specific shader type.
 Compute shaders must only be used for dispatch calls, and vertex and fragment shaders must only be used in draw calls.